OpenEducationAnalytics/OpenEducationAnalytics/modules/module_catalog/Moodle/README.md

 The Moodle module [welcomes contributions](https://github.com/microsoft/OpenEduAnalytics/blob/main/docs/license/CONTRIBUTING.md).

-This module was developed by [Analytikus](https://www.analytikus.com/) in collaboration with [Kwantum Analytics](https://www.kwantumedu.com/).
+This module was developed by [Analytikus](https://www.analytikus.com/) in collaboration with [e-abclearning](https://www.e-abclearning.com/) and [Kwantum Analytics](https://www.kwantumedu.com/).
+This module is a part of the MADAI intiative, led by Universidad de Murcia and supported by ten other public universities in Spain.
 The architecture and reference implementation for all modules is built on [Azure Synapse Analytics](https://azure.microsoft.com/en-us/services/synapse-analytics/) - with [Azure Data Lake Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) as the storage backbone,  and [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) providing the role-based access control.

+Analytikus, a leading data analytics company, provided their expertise in learning analytics, while e-abclearning, a specialist in e-learning solutions, contributed their knowledge and experience with Moodle LMS.
+Together, they developed a powerful and effective tool that accelerates the analytics journey for educational institutions using Moodle as their LMS.

+The MADAI initiative, driven by Universidad de Murcia and supported by ten other public universities in Spain, aimed to foster collaboration between educational institutions, technology providers, and industry experts to create innovative and data impactful solutions that address the challenges faced by educational institutions in the digital age.
+The Moodle Learning Analytics Module Connector is a prime example of the successful collaboration that emerged from this initiative, empowering educators, and institutions to harness the power of data analytics for improved educational outcomes.

 # Legal Notices
 Microsoft and any contributors grant you a license to the Microsoft documentation and other content